Compressed sensing-based SARS-CoV-2 pool testing: Viral Detection in Pooled Tests

 \subsection{Determining Infections}

-The classical decoding procedure for disjunct matrices iterates over all $n\in\SetOf{N}$ and, if for a fixed $n$ and for all $m$ with $\AMat_{m,n}\neq0$ the $m$-th test is positive, it declares the $n$-th individual as infected.
-This process is simple and, if $\AMat$ is $S$-disjunct, there is no noise and there are no more than $S$ infected individuals, it is guaranteed to find exactly all infected individuals \cite{mutual_coherence_yields_disjunctness}.
+The classical decoding procedure for disjunct matrices (known as COMP) iterates over all $j\in\SetOf{n}$ and, if for a fixed $j$ and for all $i$ with $a_{ij}\neq0$ the $i$th test is positive, it declares the $j$th individual as infected.
+This process is simple and, if $\A$ is scaled $k$-disjunct with column sums of $1$, there is no noise and there are no more than $k$ infected individuals, it is guaranteed to find exactly all infected individuals \cite{kautz1964nonrandom}.
 However, every false negative test will result in at least one individual that is falsely flagged as not infected.
 Thus, this decoding procedure is incredibly sensitive to noise.
-There are extensions to these matrices which can tolerate a fixed number of errors under restrictive conditions \cite{existence_disjunct}.
-Compressed sensing on the other hand can not only detect infected individuals but also estimate the viral load, which may have further benefits to the medical practitioners.
+There are extensions to these matrices which tolerate a fixed number of errors under restrictive conditions \cite{ahlswede2013new}.

+Compressed sensing, on the other hand, does not only detect infected individuals but also estimate the viral load, which may have further benefits to the medical practitioners.
 The noise vector in \eqref{eqn:measurements} is non-zero in general, since the estimate is affected by some errors including, rounding errors and inaccuracy of the qPCR.
-In \cite{Gosh:covid19cs:2020} the noise vector is modeled as a heavy tailed random variable depending on the unknown quantity $\AMat\xVec$.
+In \cite{gosh2020a} the noise vector is modelled as a heavy tailed random variable depending on the unknown quantity $\A\x$, further qPCR noise modelling can be found in \cite{petersen2021improving}.

 Therefore, it is difficult to apply recovery methods from compressed sensing for independent additive noise out of the box.
-Parameter tuning, using e.g. cross validation, is often crucial at this point.
+Parameter tuning, using e.g. cross validation, is often crucial for most of these methods in these noise settings.
 Interestingly, non-negativity helps with such noise models.
-Combining the heavy-tailed noise model with non-negativity of data, we arrived at a conclusion that the best is to use the parameter tuning free {\em Non-negative Absolute Deviation Regression} (NNLAD) for recovery which is any minimizer
+Combining the heavy-tailed noise model with non-negativity of the viral load data (i.e $\x$), we recommend using the parameter tuning free {\em Non-negative Absolute Deviation Regression} (NNLAD), proposed in \cite{petersen2021efficient}, for recovery which is any minimizer